BetaHydri/RC4_AD_Check/README.md

 - **Focus shifts to genuine risks** rather than configuration style preferences

 **This means your environment is likely MORE secure than older tools indicated!**

+> **📚 For Technical Details**: See the [References section](#references) for links to official Microsoft documentation explaining the November 2022 changes and modern Kerberos logic.

 **Important Note**: User objects are not scanned because `msDS-SupportedEncryptionTypes` is a computer-based setting only.
 User Kerberos encryption is controlled by:
 - The computer they authenticate from